pgRouting/workshop/docs/source/chapters/SQLfunction.rst

   :scale: 25%
   :alt: View of smaller set of roads for vehicles

-.. rubric:: The vehicle can only circulate inside this Boundig Box:
+.. rubric:: The vehicle can only circulate inside this Bounding Box:
    ``(26.08, 44.42, 26.11, 44.44)``

-* The vehicle can only circulate inside the bounding box:
-   ``(26.08, 44.42, 26.11, 44.44)``
+* The vehicle can only circulate inside the bounding box: ``(26.08, 44.42, 26.11, 44.44)``
 * Create a view of the allowed road network for circulation.
 * Use the ``vehicle_net`` `VIEW`.
-* Verify the reduced number of road segments
+* Verify the reduced number of road segments.

 .. literalinclude:: solutions/wrapper_problems.sql
   :language: sql